 Health Care Professionals

-Experienced improvement in activities of daily living from at-home usage*
+Experienced improvement in physician ratings from at-home usage*

 How Cala Trio Works

 Learn more about how this new therapy works

 Treating essential tremor is anything but simple.
 With Cala Trio, you can finally breakthrough the barrier of inadequate options to deliver care.